mattcorr-lhl/LHL_Capstone/README.md

   - Your starting position from qualifying heavy impacts where you will finish the race.
 Which obviously makes sense as the farther back you start, the more cars you will have to jockey with to make your way to the front.

   - On average, the first lap of a Grand Prix is significantly slower than the laps that follow.
-This can be attributed to the fact
+This can be attributed to the fact that drivers are warming up their tires for optimal grip and carefully maneuvering to gain positions.

 ## Challenges